Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 Approved Claims and Payment

-You will receive an email from the Department notifying you that your Application has either been approved or denied within 90 to 120 days after the date your Application is submitted.
+You will receive an email from the Department notifying you that your Application has either been approved or denied within 45 to 60 days after the date your Application is submitted.

 Denials of Claims

 Yes.
-The Subject Jurisdiction is required to notify the Department of the reason(s) for which it denied an Application.
+The Subject Jurisdiction is required to notify the Department of the reason(s) for which it rejected an Application.
 This information will be provided by the Department via email to the Named Property Owner.

 Miscellaneous